 We were pleased to read of KTC’s acknowledgment of our successes and an express indication of their support to long term sustainability and growth.

-Most importantly any new arrangement must not put excessive cost burdens on our ability to deliver high quality rugby provision for all, across the totality of our community.
+However, and most importantly, any new arrangements for the facility must not put additional excessive cost burdens on our ability to deliver high quality rugby provision for all across the totality of our community.

 As a Club we already pay almost £20,000 per year for use of the facility when rugby related activities are taking place, significantly more than other user clubs.